Mappboy/apemap/README.md

 _*Please note that I collated this data to the best of my ability in my free time and for fun.
 If you plan to use it for research purposes, I recommend conducting some quality assurance and contributing to the dataset.
 Additionally, please ensure that you provide proper attribution and consult the copyright and licensing information. [copyright](#Copyright-&-Licensing)*_

 ## Missing Ministers
-We are currently missing the exact school for the following ministers and senators.
+We are missing the exact school for the following ministers and senators.

 ### Missing Senators
 - Alex Antic - Public